-Representational State Transfer (REST) refers to a group of software architecture design constraints that bring about efficient, reliable, and scalable distributed systems.
-A system is called RESTful when it adheres to those constraints.
+REST(Representational State Transfer) refers to a group of software architecture design constraints that bring about efficient, reliable and scalable distributed systems.

-Because HTTP, the standard protocol behind the Web, also transfers documents and hypertext links, simple HTTP APIs are sometimes colloquially referred to as RESTful APIs, RESTful services, or simply REST services, although they don't necessarily adhere to all REST constraints.
+Because HTTP, the standard protocol behind the "World Wide Web", "Web" also transfers documents and hypertext links, simple HTTP APIs are sometimes colloquially referred to as RESTful APIs, RESTful services, or simply REST services, although they don't necessarily adhere to all REST constraints.
 Beginners can assume a REST API means an HTTP service that can be called using standard web libraries and tools.